 The land was later acquired by a timber company (1968) and finally by a private developer (2005).
 Presently, mining contaminants are exposed, forests are overgrown, and transient encampments litter the riparian corridor.

-Nisenan Land Management Plan: Management of the land is an important step in the stabilization, restoration, and protection of Nisenan culture because it reconnects Tribal descendants with their ancestral waters and landscapes.
-The Nisenan Land Management Plan (NLMP) will guide land-use planning and implementation activities.
-The NLMP will integrate existing information (trail easement, chemical/physical mine hazards, natural resources, cultural features) with future plans (built infrastructure, communal gathering spot(s), harvest locations).
+Nisenan Cultural Land Management Plan: Management of the land is an important step in the stabilization, restoration, and protection of Nisenan culture because it reconnects Tribal descendants with their ancestral waters and landscapes.
+The Nisenan Cultrual Land Management Plan (NCLMP) will guide land-use planning and implementation activities.
+The NCLMP will integrate existing information (trail easement, chemical/physical mine hazards, natural resources, cultural features) with future plans (built infrastructure, communal gathering spot(s), harvest locations).

 The Nisenan significantly shaped the landscape where they lived using practices such as selective thinning, preferential seeding, and fire, informed by thousands of years of familiarity with local ecosystems.
 These practices were so successful that the landscape they tended supplied all the sustenance, fibers, and medicines the Nisenan required.
 This project relies on the cultural memory of the Nisenan for land-based activities at the Nisenan Cultural Reclamation Corridor (NCRC) that will protect and restore natural resources including healthy forest and riparian ecosystems.

-Deer Creek Tribute Trail Background: The Deer Creek Tribute Trail (DCTT) was built over the last nine years with grant support from the CNRA River Parkways Program awarded to TSF.
+Trail Expansion at NCRC: The Deer Creek Tribute Trail (DCTT) was built over the last nine years with grant support from the CNRA River Parkways Program awarded to The Sierra Fund.
 The DCTT starts in downtown Nevada City and leads through a rural neighborhood and then terminates on previously inaccessible land owned by the Bureau of Land Management.

 The overall trail system includes two bridges that cross Deer Creek.
 One bridge is dedicated to the Chinese pioneers that played a largely unrecognized role in the California Gold Rush.
 The other is dedicated to the Foothills Nisenan, the First Nation of this area.
 That bridge is directly upstream and contiguous to the parcel recently acquired by CHIRP.